code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-avro-example.md

 }
 ```

-> The sample code also contains `AvroSerializerTest` and `AvroDeserializerTest` unit test cases to verify the serialization classes.
+> Note that the sample code also contains `AvroSerializerTest` and `AvroDeserializerTest` unit test cases to verify the serialization classes.

 In order to run the above tests open a command prompt and execute following Maven command: